ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 {: artwork-name="mw.tree"}

 ## Relationship between radio links and carriers
-A microwave radio link is always an aggregate of one or multiple carries, in various configurations/modes.
-The supporting carriers are identified by its termination points and are listed in the container bundled-links as part of the te-link-config in the YANG Data Model for Traffic Engineering (TE) Topologies {{!RFC8795}} for a radio-link.
+A microwave radio link is always an aggregate of one or multiple carriers, in various configurations/modes.
+The supporting carriers are identified by their termination points and are listed in the container bundled-links as part of the te-link-config in the YANG Data Model for Traffic Engineering (TE) Topologies {{!RFC8795}} for a radio-link.
 The exact configuration of the included carriers is further specified in the rlt-mode container (1+0, 2+0, 1+1, etc.) for the radio-link.
 Appendix A includes JSON examples of how such a relationship can be modelled.

 ## Relationship with client topology model
 A microwave radio link carries a payload of traffic on higher topology layers, normally L2 Ethernet.
 The leafs supporting-network, supporting-node, supporting-link, and supporting-termination-point in the generic YANG module for Network Topologies {{!RFC8345}} are expected to be used to model a relationship/dependency from higher topology layers to a supporting microwave radio link topology layer.
 Appendix A includes JSON examples of an L2 Ethernet link transported over one supporting microwave link.